HOW TO FIND A QUALITY PUPPY AND REPUTABLE BREEDER

 OK, so now you pretty much know what to expect if the breeder is concerned about where her puppies go.
 Now it's your turn.
 There are many questions you should ask the breeder.

 1).
 What are the indigenous health problems in this breed?
 (This is something you should learn before you meet the breeder or decide on a breed, but if you know what they are, you'll have an idea if the breeder is being straight with you.
-When new people come to visit and learn about my Danes, one of the first thing I do is tell them all the negative involved with the breed.
+When new people come to visit and learn about my Danes, one of the first thing I do is tell them all the negatives involved with the breed.
 If they're still interested after this, then we get down to the nitty gritty).

 2).
 Are both parents of the litter health checked for these problems?
-Will the breeder give you copies of these
+Will the breeder give you copies of these certificates or reports?

 3).
 What, if any, guarantees are offered and under what circumstances?